Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Sudden acquired retinal degeneration syndrome (SARDS) describes acute blindness in a dog that occurs from the degeneration of the retina.
-The deterioration of your pet’s vision is usually fairly quick over the course of a few weeks or even a matter of days.
+The deterioration of your pet’s vision is usually fairly quick over a few weeks or even a matter of days.
 Sadly, the condition is irreversible without a known cure.
 Care is primarily supportive.
 Vets consider it idiopathic or without a definitive cause.

 However, research has found some promising leads to help veterinarians offer a good quality of life for dogs and pet owners coping with this condition.